-2021, VCE had 4 plan participants.
+VCE provides retirement benefits to eligible employees through a 401(a) discretionary defined contribution plan and 457(b) deferred compensation plan (Plans).
+The Plans are administered by International City Management Association Retirement Corporation (ICMA-RC).
+At December 31, 2022, VCE had 4 plan participants.
 VCE contributes 7% of covered payroll and up to an additional 3% of covered payroll as a match to employee tax deferred contributions (into the 457(b) deferred compensation plan) into the 401(a) discretionary defined contribution plan.

-For the periods ended December 31, 2021 and June 30, 2021, VCE contributed \$30,072 and \$45,603, respectively.
+For the year ended December 31, 2022 and six months ended December 31, 2021, VCE contributed \$64,716 and \$30,072, respectively.
 The Plans' provisions and contribution requirements as they apply to VCE are established and may be amended by the Board of Directors.